emqx/cloud-docs/en_US/data_integration/azure_blob_storage.md

 1. **Device Connection to EMQX Platform**: IoT devices trigger an online event upon successfully connecting via the MQTT protocol.
 The event includes device ID, source IP address, and other property information.
 2. **Device Message Publishing and Receiving**: Devices publish telemetry and status data through specific topics.
 EMQX Platform receives the messages and compares them within the rules engine.
 3. **Rules Engine Processing Messages**: The built-in rules engine processes messages and events from specific sources based on topic matching.
 It matches corresponding rules and processes messages and events, such as data format transformation, filtering specific information, or enriching messages with context information.
-4. **Writing to Azure Blob Storage**: The rule triggers an action to write the message to Storage Container.
+4. **Writing to Azure Blob Storage**: The rule triggers an action to write the message to the Storage Container.
 Using the Azure Blob Storage Sink, users can extract data from processing results and send it to Blob Storage.
 Messages can be stored in text or binary format, or multiple lines of structured data can be aggregated into a single CSV file, depending on the message content and the Sink configuration.

-After events and message data are written to Storage Container, you can connect to Azure Blob Storage to read the data for flexible application development, such as:
+After events and message data are written to the Storage Container, you can connect to Azure Blob Storage to read the data for flexible application development, such as:

 - Data archiving: Store device messages as objects in Azure Blob Storage for long-term preservation to meet compliance requirements or business needs.
 - Data analysis: Import data from Storage Container into analytics services like Snowflake for predictive maintenance, device efficiency evaluation, and other data analysis services.

 ## Features and Advantages

-Using Azure Blob Storage data integration in EMQX Platform can bring the following features and advantages to your business:
+Using Azure Blob Storage data integration in the EMQX Platform can bring the following features and advantages to your business:

 - **Message Transformation**: Messages can undergo extensive processing and transformation in EMQX Platform rules before being written to Azure Blob Storage, facilitating subsequent storage and use.
 - **Flexible Data Operations**: With the Azure Blob Storage Sink, specific fields of data can be conveniently written into Azure Blob Storage containers, supporting the dynamic setting of containers and object keys for flexible data storage.